DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/articles-to-base-topics-off-of/very-general/Node.js Garbage Collection Explained.md

     function Car (opts) {
       this.name = opts.name
     }

     const LightningMcQueen = new Car({name: 'Lightning McQueen'})

 After this, the memory would look something like this:

 ![Node.js Garbage Collection First Step - Object Placed in the Memory Heap](https://blog-assets.risingstack.com/2016/11/node-js-garbage-collection-first-step-object-placed-in-memory-heap.png)

-Let's add more cars, and see how our memory would look like!
+Let’s add more cars, and see how our memory would look like!

     function Car (opts) {
       this.name = opts.name
     }

     const LightningMcQueen = new Car({name: 'Lightning McQueen'}) const SallyCarrera = new Car({name: 'Sally Carrera'}) const Mater = new Car({name: 'Mater'})

 ![Node.js Garbage Collection Second Step - More elements added to the heap](https://blog-assets.risingstack.com/2016/11/node-js-garbage-collection-second-step-more-elements-added-to-the-heap.png)

 If the GC would run now, nothing could be freed up, as the root has a reference to every object.

-Let's make it a little bit more interesting, and add some parts to our cars!
+Let’s make it a little bit more interesting, and add some parts to our cars!

     function Engine (power) {
       this.power = power
     }

     function Car (opts) {
       this.name = opts.name
       this.engine = new Engine(opts.power)
     }

     let LightningMcQueen = new Car({name: 'Lightning McQueen', power: 900})
     let SallyCarrera = new Car({name: 'Sally Carrera', power: 500})
     let Mater = new Car({name: 'Mater', power: 100})

 ![Node.js Garbage Collection - Assigning values to the objects in the heap](https://blog-assets.risingstack.com/2016/11/node-js-garbage-collection-assigning-values-to-the-objects-in-heap.png)